Raj Television Network Ltd leads losers in 'B' group

-Nagreeka Capital & Infrastructure Ltd, Incredible Industries Ltd, Orchasp Ltd and Ravinder Heights Ltd are among the other losers in the BSE's 'B' group today, 11 April 2025.
+ICDS Ltd, SEL Manufacturing Company Ltd, DCM Financial Services Ltd and Palash Securities Ltd are among the other losers in the BSE's 'B' group today, 15 April 2025.

-Nagreeka Capital & Infrastructure Ltd, Incredible Industries Ltd, Orchasp Ltd and Ravinder Heights Ltd are among the other losers in the BSE's 'B' group today, 11 April 2025.
+ICDS Ltd, SEL Manufacturing Company Ltd, DCM Financial Services Ltd and Palash Securities Ltd are among the other losers in the BSE's 'B' group today, 15 April 2025.

-Raj Television Network Ltd crashed 10.00% to Rs 72 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 3.43 lakh shares were traded on the counter so far as against the average daily volumes of 7363 shares in the past one month.
+Raj Television Network Ltd lost 10.00% to Rs 64.8 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1730 shares were traded on the counter so far as against the average daily volumes of 26141 shares in the past one month.

-Nagreeka Capital & Infrastructure Ltd tumbled 6.81% to Rs 24.9.
-The stock was the second biggest loser in 'B' group.On the BSE, 1718 shares were traded on the counter so far as against the average daily volumes of 1417 shares in the past one month.
+ICDS Ltd crashed 7.22% to Rs 42.15.
+The stock was the second biggest loser in 'B' group.On the BSE, 23286 shares were traded on the counter so far as against the average daily volumes of 9813 shares in the past one month.

-Incredible Industries Ltd lost 6.57% to Rs 34.01.
-The stock was the third biggest loser in 'B' group.On the BSE, 115 shares were traded on the counter so far as against the average daily volumes of 2127 shares in the past one month.
+SEL Manufacturing Company Ltd tumbled 6.53% to Rs 28.5.
+The stock was the third biggest loser in 'B' group.On the BSE, 4172 shares were traded on the counter so far as against the average daily volumes of 4865 shares in the past one month.

 Also Read

-Orchasp Ltd shed 5.85% to Rs 3.54.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 3.45 lakh shares were traded on the counter so far as against the average daily volumes of 4.33 lakh shares in the past one month.
+DCM Financial Services Ltd fell 6.09% to Rs 5.4.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 10206 shares were traded on the counter so far as against the average daily volumes of 5736 shares in the past one month.

 Powered by Capital Market - Live News